 For financial assets and financial liabilities at amortised cost, they are initially measured at fair value including directly attributable costs and are subsequently measured using the effective interest rate method.
-Financial assets are reduced by an allowance for expected credit losses.
+Financial assets are measured less any allowance for expected credit losses.